 Digital DALI Bus

 Now in the digital world, enabled by DALI, the 0-10V control line between the sensor controller and the driver is replaced by a digital bus.
 This bus is very simple – just two ordinary wires.
 First of all, this two-wire bus provides both communications and power, so the sensor does not need any external power source; we say it is powered by the DALI bus.
 Secondly, the communication over the DALI bus is digital, leaving no room for approximation.
 There is no longer an approximation of about 40 percent.
 It is precisely 40 percent (or any other dim level required).
 A comparable difference is like that between an analog vinyl record and a compact disc – precision.
 And thirdly, DALI supports not only control commands, but it also supports queries, which can report back some data – this was impossible in the analog world.
-Strictly speaking, the Bluetooth® mesh device – with all its networking, sensing, and control functions – becomes (using the DALI terminology) an intra-luminaire application controller.
+Strictly speaking, the Bluetooth® Mesh device – with all its networking, sensing, and control functions – becomes (using the DALI terminology) an intra-luminaire application controller.

 Modern DALI drivers (known as D4i drivers) collect a lot of data.
 Thanks to bi-directional digital communication over the DALI bus, all this data can be collected and made available to the Bluetooth network for further processing and analysis.

-For a deeper dive into using Bluetooth® mesh as the inter-luminaire system for lighting control and management, check out: Building a Sensor-Driven Lighting Control System Based on Bluetooth® Mesh.
+For a deeper dive into using Bluetooth® Mesh as the inter-luminaire system for lighting control and management, check out: Building a Sensor-Driven Lighting Control System Based on Bluetooth® Mesh.

 FEATURED DOWNLOAD